benbraou/flex-layout-wiki/Integration-with-Angular-CLI.md

 npm install --save @angular/flex-layout@latest
 ```

-Or install latest updates in master/HEAD using:
+If you want the most recent fixes [that have not yet been released to NPM], you can install latest builds from master/HEAD using:

 ```bash
 npm i github:angular/flex-layout-builds --save